01org/nlpljs/experiment/key-phrase-extraction/README.md

 and only use key phrases which satisfy some query/queries against that endpoint.
 (SPARQL is a query language for RDF stores, similar to SQL.)

-My initial thought was to accept a key phrase if dbpedia contains any "thing" with a label containing that key phrase, which also has a related Wikipedia page ID.
+The remainder of this document discusses ways to score key phrases according to how often they occur in dbpedia.
+I suggest we could do this by looking for any "things" in dbpedia whose labels contain the key phrases we're interested in.
 (The label for a thing in dbpedia is a general-purpose human-readable name for that thing.)
-However, it later occurred to me that we could go beyond that and use the structure of the dbpedia data to help us rank results (see the penultimate section).
+As a further constraint, I suggest we only count "things" which have a related Wikipedia page ID.
+I also make some suggestions about how we could use type information in dbpedia ("this thing is a place", "this thing is a person") to refine scoring.

 ## SPARQL experiments